-The Colorectal Cancer Family Registry (Colon CFR) Cohort is an international consortium of six institutes in North America and Australasia formed as a resource to support studies on the etiology, prevention, and clinical management of colorectal cancer.
+The Colon Cancer Family Registry (Colon CFR) Cohort is an international consortium of six institutes in the United States, Canada and Australasia formed as a resource to support studies on the etiology, prevention, and clinical management of colorectal cancer.

 The resource comprises data and biospecimens from over 42,000 participants from more than 15,000 families that have been recruited from 1998 to 2011.